‘The Bold And The Beautiful’ Spoilers: Bill Obsessed With Steffy, Threatened Her If She Leaves Him For Liam

 — Bold & The Beautiful (@BandB_CBS) November 18, 2017

 But then again, Liam may never forgive her for the betrayal.
-For one, she had an affair and it was not just with anybody, it was with her own father-in-law!
-It is indeed a horrible thing and this may also lead Liam to Sally’s arms.
+For one, she had an affair, and it was not just with anybody — it was with her own father-in-law!
+It is indeed a horrible thing, and this may also lead Liam to Sally’s arms.

-Finally, The Bold and the Beautiful spoilers tease that things will get chaotic in Los Angeles and Steffy will have a lot of thinking to do.
-Would she go along with Bill or decide to tell the truth despite the risk of losing Liam forever?
+Finally, Bold and the Beautiful spoilers tease that things will get chaotic in Los Angeles, and Steffy will have a lot of thinking to do.
+Will she go along with Bill or decide to tell the truth despite the risk of losing Liam forever?

 [Featured Image by Pascal Le Segretain/Getty Images]